garrigoose/cooksBook/readme.md

 This data manipulation is implemented in a modal-focused design.
 Instead of a layout rendering pages, the DOM is used to swap visual information.

+## Usability

+- Navbar:
+  - Home: loads landing content
+  - All Recipes: loads all content in database
+  - New Recipe: opens modal to submit new recipe to database
+  - Search: opens modal to submit keyword search on all of document's strings
+  - Login: opens modal to being user session or register a new user
+  - Logout: destroys user session
+- Go To Recipe:
+  - Opens individual recipe modal and displays document's content (iterates over arrays to create lists, buttons)
+  - Edit: opens update modal to submit document changes (only available to logged-in user)
+  - Delete: destroys individual document (only available to logged-in user)

 ## Technologies Used

 - Frontend - HTML, CSS, JavaScript, Bootstrap